 - Contact an attorney.
 You may have a nuisance claim.

 - Start a petition drive to make your building smokefree.
 You can direct the petition either to the apartment management company or your condo board.
 It is legal and within the condo board’s power to make the building smokefree.

 Are you looking for smokefree rental housing?
-Check out this site, which enables users to filter for such things as smokefree buildings, pet-friendly buildings, etc. Note, however, that sometimes units are listed as smokefree but the whole building might not be smokefree.
+We have a list of smokefree apartments here.
+Also, check out this site, which enables users to filter for such things as smokefree buildings, pet-friendly buildings, etc. Note, however, that sometimes units are listed as smokefree but the whole building might not be smokefree.
 You’ll need to call and check: http://www.showmetherent.com/